Year 9 Science

 In Semester 1 students will:

-- explain global features including plate tectonics and earthquakes.
+- learn about earth systems including plate tectonics and earthquakes

 In Semester 2 students will: